richien/casting-agency/backend/README.md

 To run the server:

 - Create a `.env` file in the root of the `backend` directory.
-- Copy the contents of `.env.example` into the `.env` file and edit with the database information from the previous section.
+- Copy the contents of `.env.example` into the `.env` file.
+- Edit with the database information from the previous section.
+- Add the Auth0 machine to machine applications' `Client ID` and `Client Secret`.
-- Run the command `source .env` to load the environment variables
+- Run the command `source .env` to load the environment variables.
 - Run the tests `pytest`.
 If the tests all pass, then the setup was successfull.
 - To run the application on `http://localhost:5000`, execute: